ivaylokenov/MyTested.HttpServer/README.md

 ## Installation

-You can install this library using NuGet into your Test class project.
+MyTested.HttpServer is designed to work with both .NET 4.5+ and .NET Core.
+You can install it library using NuGet into your Test class project.

     Install-Package MyTested.HttpServer